awslabs/autonomous-driving-data-framework/modules/testing/integration-tests/README.md

 ### Deployment
 It is recommended that you do not deploy your integration test module in the same region/account you deploy the rest of your modules to.
 Use a different target region and/or account to avoid resource conflicts during invocations of the integration tests pipeline.

+**Account mapping alias must be one of `["integ","integration","integ-tests", "integration-tests",]` for the integration test to work properly**

 [Example deployment manifest using an alias for integration tests region](../../../manifests/example-integration-tests/deployment.yaml):